Honeycomb Heart - opening chapters

 “By thinking of poor Wesley.
 Grandma’s making a big breakfast, and the longer it takes us to go downstairs, the more treats he’ll beg off her.
 He’s not getting any thinner, Viv.”

 Vivian grimaced.
-She lay in bed for another minute, feigning continued laziness, but actually watching Gigi make laps around her bedroom.
-Right after Gigi passed overhead, Vivian threw off her sheets and dashed to her dresser, grabbing an outfit.
-Masha stood fully in the doorway, slowing Vivian down so Gigi had a few more chances to serenade/assault her before Vivian could escape and make it to the bathroom.
-Nothing less than a locked door was enough to stop the parrot when she was in pursuit, and even then Vivian could hear Gigi tapping her beak against the door, talons clicking against the metal handle.
+She lay in bed for another minute, feigning sleep while watching Gigi make laps around her bedroom.
+Right after Gigi passed overhead, Vivian dashed to her dresser, grabbing an outfit.
+Masha stood fully in the doorway, slowing Vivian down so Gigi had a few more chances to serenade her before Vivian could escape to the bathroom.
+Nothing less than a locked door was enough to stop the parrot when she was in pursuit, and even then Vivian could hear Gigi’s talons clicking against the metal handle.

-As she dressed, the noxious cloud of noise pollution also known as Masha and Gigi moved downstairs.
+As Vivian dressed, the cloud of noise pollution also known as Masha and Gigi moved downstairs.
 By the time Vivian joined them in the kitchen, Masha was setting pancakes on the table and Gigi was gorging herself on blueberries.

 “There she is,” Grandma said, pulling Viv into a hug.
 Vivian held her back, looking over her grandmother’s shoulder to see Wesley glaring at her.
 The curly-haired little mutt must not have gotten as many treats as he wanted.
 Or he was mad somebody was touching his person.
 Or both.
 Probably both.
 “Here, sit facing the door.
 Masha, do keep Gigi quiet, we don’t want to miss any big moments.”

 A chill went down Vivian’s bare arms.
-The morning was still early, still warming up, and Grandma had all the windows and curtains thrown wide open, as well as the front and back doors.
-It made Vivian feel like she could be watched from any angle, vulnerable.
-Wesley growled at the doorstop by the front door, a weighted canvas dog.
-He was more than smart enough to know it wasn’t a real dog, he just couldn’t stand there being anything else that could even remotely be mistaken for and receive attention that rightly belonged to him.
+The morning was early, still warming up, and Grandma had all the windows and the front and back doors thrown wide open.
+It made Vivian feel vulnerable, like she could be watched from any angle.
+Wesley growled at the doorstop, a weighted canvas dog.
+He was more than smart enough to know it wasn’t a real dog, but he loved having something he could bully and harass whenever he wanted.
 He tugged on the canvas dog’s tail with his teeth, likely intending to drag it away and bury it somewhere, but Grandma scooped him up and placed him on his cushioned high chair at the end of the table.
-He settled there, miffed, but mollified by having his position as the head of the household recognized.
+He settled there, mollified by being recognized as the head of the household.

 “It’s cold out,” Vivian complained.
 “Maybe Wesley has the right idea for once.”